 Request for Accommodations

-All employees employees may seek additional assistance from the Office of Equal Opportunity or University Human Resources.
+All employees may seek additional assistance from the Office of Equal Opportunity or University Human Resources.
 Students must contact Student Disability Resources at the Student Services Building to inititate the accomodation process.
 Employees should take the following steps in order to initiate their request:

 - Complete the Disability Accommodation Request (DAR) form